Video Tone Death: Loss & Hip-Hop

 Tone Death: Loss & Hip-Hop

-ABC News' Mona Kosar Abdi speaks with the mothers of late rappers Pop Smoke and TDott Woo, and to rapper G Herbo about grief, trauma and why gun violence deaths are so prevalent in the rap community.
+The mothers of slain rappers and rapper G Herbo talk about grief, trauma and why gun violence deaths are so prevalent in the rap community.

 Examined